 “They have rope?”

 Leaf is curious, but she complies and waits outside while they carry the man out.
-It becomes clear once an ACE brings out a Mr. Mime.
+It becomes clear once an ACE brings out a Barrierd (or Mr. Mime, as it’s called in Unova).
 The rare psychic pokemon creates a telekinetic barrier around the man, trapping him once he wakes.
 As she’s asked to corroborate Blue’s story, Red and Ryback arrive, and they hear the whole thing.
 Leaf feels herself getting anxious again as Blue recounts the part where he fired on the abra first.
 Who are they going to believe, two kids or one of their coworkers?

 Ryback and the other paleontologist look stunned.
 “I just can’t believe Yuuta would do something like that.
 He’s been working with us for over a year…”